 Thanks to the wide rail network operated by Renfe, Barcelona is well-connected to the main cities in Spain.
 Keep reading for more information about the most popular national and international routes to Barcelona and the train types serving them.

-There are two high-speed trains connecting Spain's major cities to Barcelona:
+There are three high-speed trains connecting Spain's major cities to Barcelona:

 There are two types of regional trains connecting the other Spanish cities to Barcelona: